ksw0518/Turbulence_v4/README.md

 # How to build
 Assuming you have clang++ compiler and Make, you can easily build the latest dev version using Make.
-You have to have MSVC-tool installed as a clang tool(I'll get rid of it soon :p) 1.```git clone https://github.com/ksw0518/Turbulence_v4``` to clone the repository to your computer
+1.```git clone https://github.com/ksw0518/Turbulence_v4``` to clone the repository to your computer
 2.cd to the ```Turbulence_v4``` folder
 3.```Make```